syntaxsurge/lexlink/README.md

 6. **Raise disputes** – Operators can submit UMA-backed disputes against any registered IP, log the evidence hash to Constellation, and track the status inside the console for downstream compliance teams.
-7. **Meter AI training** – The `/train` console records streamed micro-payments, anchors each batch to IntegrationNet, and increments the compliance bonus (capped at +25 points).

 ## 10. Deploying to production